-- Notify Disability Services if the accommodations are not satisfactory.
+- Notify Student Disability Resources if the accommodations are not satisfactory.

-- Notify Disability Services promptly if you are scheduled to take an exam at the Health and Wellness Center and the exam is canceled or if you are not taking the exam for some reason.
+- Notify Student Disability Resources promptly if you are scheduled to take an exam at the Health and Wellness Center and the exam is canceled or if you are not taking the exam for some reason.

 Course Instructor's and Academic Department's Responsibilities:

 - Review the "accommodation letter" and discuss educational recommendations with the student.